 When it comes to covering those windows, be smart.
 Thick, heavy drapes are not conducive to the light, flowy look you’re going for.
 Instead, use light-coloured curtains or blinds that are easy to roll up so you’re maximizing light exposure where it counts.
 You could even retrofit a shutter motor and have blinds that roll themselves at a click of a button.
-If your home won’t suffer from a terrible glare, consider skipping the coverings altogether in places it makes sense.
+If your space won’t suffer from a terrible glare, consider skipping the coverings altogether in places it makes sense.

 Turn to plants for a big transformation.

-This just may be the easiest modification you can make to let some of the glory of nature into your home.
+This just may be the easiest modification you can make to let some of the glory of nature into your property.
 Start small with bouquets of fresh flowers on end tables and a few hanging plants in the kitchen.
 Make the trend functional by keeping fresh herb plants nearby to use in cooking.
-The aroma of each plant can create calming vibes, while the convenience of having them nearby will encourage homeowners to throw them into meals more often.
+The aroma of each plant can create calming vibes, while the convenience of having them nearby will encourage business and homeowners to throw them into meals more often.

 To maximize the benefits, commit to a large plant in the living area.
 A tall fern or a rubber tree can thrive inside and take up residence in a corner where it is out of the way, but also contributing to the overall design.
 Trend alert: Pack tiny succulents onto a shelf in the bedroom or kitchen for a healthy dose of greenery.
-These miniature plants are hard to harm, which is good news for the homeowner without a green thumb.
+These miniature plants are hard to harm, which is good news for the owner without a green thumb.